+The production is part of Signature's current Kander & Ebb festival, which also features mainstage productions of Kiss of the Spider Woman and The Happy Time.
 The cast is expected to include Bethe Austin as Annie, the mayor's wife; D.B.
-Bonds (Make Me a Song, The Phantom of the Opera) as young Anton; Matthew Deming as Louis Perch; Alan H. Green as Benny; Jim Harms as Rudi; Michael Hayward-Jones (Me and My Girl) as The Priest; Howard Kaye (Miss Saigon) as Lenny; Doug Kreeger (Les Miserables) as Evgeny; Mary Ann Lamb (Curtains, Seussical, Fosse) as young Claire; Jerry Lanning (of the original Mame) as The Doctor; Ryan Lowe (Chicago) as Jacob Chicken; Karen Murphy (All Shook Up, 42nd Street) as Matilda, Anton's wife; Brian O'Brien (The Pirate Queen, Annie Get Your Gun) as Kurt; Cristen Paige as Ottilie; Kevin Reed as Karl; Hal Robinson (Cabaret, Nick & Nora) as The Police Chief; Jeremy Webb (The Glorious Ones) as The Schoolmaster, plus Leslie Becker, Robert Mintz, Brianne Moore, Christy Morton and Kimberly Sherbach.
+Bonds ( Make Me a Song, The Phantom of the Opera) as young Anton; Matthew Deming as Louis Perch; Alan H. Green as Benny; Jim Harms as Rudi; Michael Hayward-Jones ( Me and My Girl) as The Priest; Howard Kaye ( Miss Saigon) as Lenny; Doug Kreeger ( Les Miserables) as Evgeny; Mary Ann Lamb ( Curtains, Seussical, Fosse) as young Claire; Jerry Lanning (of the original Mame) as The Doctor; Ryan Lowe ( Chicago) as Jacob Chicken; Karen Murphy ( All Shook Up, 42nd Street) as Matilda, Anton's wife; Brian O'Brien ( The Pirate Queen, Annie Get Your Gun) as Kurt; Cristen Paige as Ottilie; Kevin Reed as Karl; Hal Robinson ( Cabaret, Nick & Nora) as The Police Chief; Jeremy Webb ( The Glorious Ones) as The Schoolmaster, plus Leslie Becker, Robert Mintz, Brianne Moore, Christy Morton and Kimberly Sherbach.

 The Visit played Chicago's Goodman Theatre in 2001-02.
 The creators have hoped for a New York City run, but that has yet to happen.
 This DC-area staging would seem to be the next step toward a wider life.